trust-kimberly/jquery-ripple/README.md

 # JQuery Ripple Effect

 This is a blobfish with an overlay of jquery.ripples.
-I shared it to all my favorite ladies as a valentine on International Women's Day 2021.
+I shared it with my favorite ladies and ladies' allies as a valentine on International Women's Day 2021.

 https://trust-kimberly.github.io/jquery-ripple/